larrylawl/old-personal-webpage/menu/about.md

 ### Intro

-My name's Larry Law (or Law Ann Liat, Larry), and I'm a computer science sophomore with a minor in mathematics at the [National University of Singapore (NUS)](https://www.comp.nus.edu.sg/programmes/ug/cs/), and a scholar of the [University Scholar's Programme (USP)](http://www.usp.nus.edu.sg/) (a multidisciplinary academic programme wherein I learn to write and think critically).
+My name's Larry Law (or Law Ann Liat, Larry), and I'm a computer science junior with a minor in mathematics at the [National University of Singapore (NUS)](https://www.comp.nus.edu.sg/programmes/ug/cs/), and a scholar of the [University Scholar's Programme (USP)](http://www.usp.nus.edu.sg/) (a multidisciplinary academic programme wherein I learn to write and think critically).

-For this summer, I will be doing research on theoretical Machine Learning under [Dr Bryan Low](https://www.comp.nus.edu.sg/~lowkh/research.html).
-On the side, I will (finally!) be competing in  Kaggle competitions to complement the theoretical research.
+For this summer, I will be researching on Neural Architecture Search with Bayesian Optimisation under [Dr Bryan Low](https://www.comp.nus.edu.sg/~lowkh/research.html).

 ### Experience